EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Concourse - *Great*

 Concourse has the best problem domain abstraction of the four systems under evaluation.
-[Pipelines](https://concourse-ci.org/pipelines.html) and [Tasks](https://concourse-ci.org/tasks.html) are configured by YAML, but unlike Tekton and Argo Workflows the YAML configuration bespoke to Concourse and not made of Kubernetes resources - which makes sense since Concourse existed before Kubernetes was popular.
+[Pipelines](https://concourse-ci.org/pipelines.html) and [Tasks](https://concourse-ci.org/tasks.html) are configured by YAML, but unlike Tekton and Argo Workflows the YAML configuration is bespoke to Concourse and not made of Kubernetes resources - which makes sense since Concourse existed before Kubernetes was popular.

 Generally speaking task definitions are not 'applied' to Concourse, instead Concourse pipelines will look for them at runtime based on the pipeline configuration.
 Tasks can also be executed directly from Concourse's CLI, "[fly](https://concourse-ci.org/fly.html)" (which can be downloaded from the UI of your Concourse).